 Seasonal Factors That May Impact Watering Cycles

 Depending on the season, you may have to water your money tree plant more frequently.
-During spring and summer, water money tree plants whenever the top 2 inches of soil are dry.
-Water less frequently during the winter when your money tree plant is naturally dormant.
+During spring and summer, I water my money tree plants whenever the top 2 inches of soil are dry.
+I water less regularly during the winter when my money tree plant is naturally dormant.

 In some climates, the air is more humid in summer, so you may have to water less.
 But in hot, dry climates, you’ll have to water more frequently as your money tree plant will dry out faster.